Onirim/Camply-Portal/README.md

 - **Universe** — a self-contained game world.
 Each universe has its own characters, chronicles, documents and maps.
 A user can own several universes and also join universes created by others.
 - **Roles** — inside a universe, a member is the **owner** (full control), a **GM** (can edit shared content), or a **player** (manages their own characters/notes).
 - **Campaign** — a group of universe members who can see each other's public content (characters, chronicles, documents, maps), without anything to sync manually — visibility is enforced server-side.
-- **Sharing** — a universe can be joined by anyone with its 8-character invite code.

 ## Features

 **Content**
-- Characters, with an optional custom stat system per game
+- Characters, with an optional custom stat system
 - Chronicles — campaign logs with Markdown entries
 - Shareable Markdown documents
 - Maps with pins, per-color legends, and shareable marker layers